copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Water nymphs have a slightly increased base level (4) and difficulty (6).
 - Mountain nymphs have an increased base level (5), speed (15), and difficulty (7).
+- Being inside an abbatoir can inflict you with nausea, with a Con-dependent chance.
+Entering an abbatoir for the first time also triggers this with a higher chance.

 ### Interface changes